 Reasons Individuals Develop Addictions

-Dual Diagnosis: According to Results from the 2014 National Survey on Drug Use and Health, 7.9 million Americans were diagnosed with both substance abuse disorder and a mental disorder.
+According to Results from the 2014 National Survey on Drug Use and Health, 7.9 million Americans were diagnosed with both substance abuse disorder and a mental disorder.
 Untreated mental disorders bring about agitating and debilitating symptoms which many attempt to self-medicate by the effects of drugs or alcohol.
 And, as a result, become dependent on various forms of substances.
+Self Esteem:

-Peer Pressure: Using drugs or alcohol to impress friends or peers can seem harmless, but eventually can turn into a cycle of use and addiction if left unchecked.
+Using drugs or alcohol to impress friends or peers can seem harmless, but eventually can turn into a cycle of use and addiction if left unchecked.
+Addictive Personality:

-Addictive Personality: It’s believed that some individuals may be more prone to drug or alcohol addiction based on personality type.
+It’s believed that some individuals may be more prone to drug or alcohol addiction based on personality type.
 This type of individual seeks reward-seeking behaviors which provide positive effects, like using drugs or alcohol.
+Genetics:

 Determining the Cause of Addiction in Your Life

 Ready to confront the cause of addiction in your own life so you may obtain lasting and successful recovery?
 Here at Asheville Recovery Center, we provide individuals with the resources